Plumber Jobs in USA with Visa Sponsorship

 Can plumbers get H-1B visas?

-No, standard plumbing positions don't qualify for H-1B because the visa requires a specialty occupation with a bachelor's degree requirement.
+No, standard plumbing positions don't qualify for H-1B visa because the visa requires a specialty occupation with a bachelor's degree requirement.
 Plumbing doesn't meet that threshold regardless of your skill level or experience.
-Your realistic visa options are H-2B for temporary positions and EB-3 Skilled Workers for a green card.
+Your realistic visa options are H-2B visa for temporary positions and EB-3 Skilled Workers for a green card.
 Plumbing engineers who design piping systems with engineering degrees might qualify for H-1B, but that's a different role entirely.

 Do I need a U.S. plumbing license to get sponsored?